Droid00000/LavaQueue/README.md

 ### Delete Queue Track(s)

 > [!NOTE]
-> If amount is provided, the specified number of elements after the index will be removed.
+> Amount is optional.
+If provided, the specified number of elements after the index will be removed.

 ```
 DELETE /v4/sessions/{sessionId}/players/{guildId}/queue/{index}?amount=0